DanWhalen/egp_scribe/README.md

 # ...

 # RESULTS, PLAN B:
-If egp_scribe does not correctly extract, label, and sort the .sas files, or if you require additional context or information, you still can manually work through the .egp's contents using project.xml and summary.csv.
+If egp_scribe does not correctly extract, label, and sort the .sas files, if an error is encountered, or if you require additional context or information, you still can manually work through some of the .egp's contents using project.xml and summary.csv.

 project.xml contains any and all information salvageable from the .egp, in raw xml format.
 Open project.xml (in Excel or in a text editor) in order to freely browse and search that information.

-Alternatively, to research a specific .sas script from the .egp, open summary.csv first, get the script's xml_id, and search the xml for that id token (this will take you to the parts of the xml pertaining to that .sas file).
+Alternatively, to research a specific .sas script, open summary.csv first, get the script's xml_id, and search project.xml for that id (this will take you to the parts of the xml pertaining to that .sas file).

 =======================================================================